priyank85/OutletSearch/README.md

 # OutletSearch
-A very trivial application which searches on attribute on a generic contact entiry
+A very trivial application which searches on certain attributes of a contact entiry.